Waning Metaphorically. A Collection of Short Stories & Flash Fiction

 – Alice Munro

 Waning Metaphorically is now available.
-Purchase the Print book here!
+Purchase it here!
 Published under the Skylab Press name it will be available exclusively on Amazon.
-Purchase the Kindle book here.

 A multi-genre anthology of short stories from the mind of Michael Poeltl.